-Everett Cafe News: Death & Taxes: A New Book Display, starting mid October"Taxes?
+Everett Cafe News: Death & Taxes: A New Book Display, through November"Taxes?
 Who wants to talk about taxes in September?
 I can tell you who is going to have to talk a lot about taxes in September - people elected to office in Washington D.C.
 After that, they will follow up with budget conversations.
 This is why we have decided to focus our next Cafe Collection on understanding taxes and funding.

 The current tax reform appears to be focused on reform for corporations.
 But why should we care if the corporate tax rate is 35% vs 15%?
 Maybe we should just make the tax code as simple as possible.